Classically trained like artists used to be ‘back then

-Present to what’s Here Now
+Present and painting what’s Here Now

 A member of Portrait Society of America, Tatyana is currently based in New Zealand.
 Leaving her birthplace in Crimea, Tatyana completed her B.A. and M.A. degrees in the USA.
 After exploring careers in consulting and non-profits, drawn to traditional ideas of beauty and art she sought out the Florence Academy of Art (FAA) to discover a solid foundation as a painter, graduating with diploma in Painting.
 Tatyana is a recipient of the Ann Lee and John F. Stacey scholarship awarded to emerging realist artists.
 She is a prizewinner of the ARC scholarship competition as well as an awardee of the 4th Year Prize apprenticeship at the Florence Academy of Art.
 In 2014 her work was accepted to the Royal Academy of Portrait Painters Exhibition in London.
 In 2015 she showed at "The Royal Society of British Painters Exhibition 2015" where she has received the 'The de László Award for Classical Draughtsmanship'.
 Other showings include "Chiaroscuro" with the Richard Massey foundation in New York, NY and "Women Painting Women" in Charleston at the Principal Gallery.
 Tatyana was a finalist in the Parkin Drawing Prize in Wellington New Zealand in 2016 and has received the Nola Hartford Memorial Award at Peter Doig National Art Awards in Blenheim, NZ in 2017.
 She recently held a solo exhibition of 37 paintings at Aratoi Museum in Masterton, New Zealand.